The Impact of Renewable Energy Communities in the Italian Day-Ahead Electricity Market: A Scenario Analysis: Results

-We hereby report a sensitivity analysis, by relaxing the assumption of the homogeneous self-consumption rate for all types of prosumers.
-Yet, we explore the impact of the two "mixed" scenarios as indicated in Table \ref{tab:scenarios}, hence modeling heterogeneous self-consumption rates for prosumers' categories. \\

-As shown in the left panel of Figure \ref{fig:NORD_ADP_jan24_mix1_vs_mix2} representing January, the 1st Sensitivity Analysis scenario (\textit{sc$\_$mix1.2027}) indicates that the increasing effect on market quantities due to the energy injected by RECs would outweigh the diminishing effect on market demand given by their self-consumption, thus leading to relatively higher market quantities during peak-hours.
-Instead, the effect works in the opposite direction under the 2nd Sensitivity Analysis scenario (\textit{sc$\_$mix2.2027}), as evidenced in the right panel of the chart, which models the scenario of a massive deployment of RECs in Northern Italy (in line with the full achievement of policy targets for REC deployment) - by assuming a 55\% of self-consumption and the absence of producers in RECs.
-The same intuition applies to Figure \ref{fig:sc_mix1_mix2_NORD_Jan24}, showing that the range of the overall effect of RECs in NORD for January 2024 would situate, in average terms, between 0.29$\%$ (left panel) and -0.3$\%$ (right panel) under the two mixed sensitivity scenario frameworks.
+For the sensitivity analysis, we test our findings using two strategies applied to the North zone.
+First, we relax the assumption of the homogeneous self-consumption rate for all categories of prosumers and introduce heterogeneous self-consumption rates.
+Second, we modify the scaling parameters, derived from the actual deployment in Italy, by changing shares of diverse prosumer categories within a prototypical REC. \begin{itemize}[noitemsep] \item Heterogeneous self-consumption rates are indicated as the 10th "mixed" scenario in Table \ref{tab:scenarios}.
+We compare it with the 3d policy scenario in Table \ref{tab:scenarios}.
+As shown in the left panel of Figure \ref{fig:NORD_ADP_jan24_mix1_vs_mix2} representing January, the "mixed" scenario (\textit{sc$\_$mix1.2027}) with heterogeneous self-consumption rates indicates that the increasing effect on market quantities due to the energy injected by RECs would outweigh the diminishing effect on market demand given by their self-consumption, thus leading to relatively higher market quantities during peak-hours.
+Instead, the effect works in the opposite direction under the 3d policy scenario (\textit{sc55.2027}), as evidenced in the right panel of the chart, which models the scenario of a massive deployment of RECs in Northern Italy by assuming a homogeneous 55\% rate of self-consumption.
+The self-consumption rates in the 3d policy scenario (right panel) are higher than the rates of mixed scenario (left panel) for all categories except for SMEs.
+The same intuition applies to Figure \ref{fig:sc_mix1_mix2_NORD_Jan24}, showing that the range of the overall effect of RECs in NORD for January would situate, in average terms, between 0.29$\%$ (left panel) and -0.3$\%$ (right panel) under our sensitivity analysis framework.\\